vallard/CiscoCloudDayLab1/01-ConsumingOpenStack/README.md

 nova keypair-list
 ```

 will show you all the keys in your system.
-You can delete the key you made later by running
+If you made a mistake, you can delete the key you made and run the command again.
 ```
 nova keypair-delete <name>key
 ```